 Bonnie M. Weir has been involved in many cases over the years.
-The following is a list of some of our reported cases:
+The following is a list of some of her reported cases:

 - Homestead at Mansfield Association v.
 Estate of Mount, 2104 WL 3055898 (N.J.
 App.
 Div.): This decision affirmed the trial court’s determination that pursuant to the statute at issue a residuary beneficiary is not personally responsible for payment of HOA assessments due after the date of death but rather are solely the responsibility of the executor/rix of the estate.